xpipe-io/xpipe/CONTRIBUTING.md

 ## Repository Structure

-- [core](core) - Shared core classes of the XPipe Java API, XPipe extensions, and the XPipe daemon implementation.
-  This mainly concerns API classes not a lot of implementation.
-- [beacon](beacon) - The XPipe beacon component is responsible for handling all communications between the XPipe daemon and the client applications, for example APIs and the CLI
 - [app](app) - Contains the XPipe daemon implementation and the XPipe desktop application
 - [dist](dist) - Tools to create a distributable package of XPipe
 - [ext](ext) - Available XPipe extensions.
 Essentially every concrete feature implementation is implemented as an extension